· Separate code from HTML content as much as possible. · Use

 In ASP.NET, you have additional options for your state storage model that will finally allow you to go beyond a single Web server and support state management across a Web farm.

-You configure your state management options in the section of your web.config file as follows:
+You configure your state management options in the

 The mode attribute specifies where you would like to store your state information.
 Your options are Inproc, StateServer, SqlServer, or Off.